UK General Data Protection Regulation (UK GDPR)

-Explicit consent must be expressly confirmed in words, rather than by any other positive action.
-Find out what makes consent valid.
+Explicit consent must be expressly confirmed in words rather than by any other positive action.
+In their guidance, the Information Commissioner's Office (ICO) explains in detail what makes consent valid.

 When should you obtain consent under GDPR?

-You may need seek consent in a number of circumstances.
+You may need to seek consent in a number of circumstances.
 For example, if: